Ircama/osm-carto-tutorials/pages/41_updating-data.md

 - [WORKOSM_DIR](https://github.com/openstreetmap/mod_tile/blob/master/openstreetmap-tiles-update-expire#L14) has to be set to the osmosis temporary folder
 - [EXPIRY_MINZOOM and EXPIRY_MAXZOOM](https://github.com/openstreetmap/mod_tile/blob/master/openstreetmap-tiles-update-expire#L26-L27) are used by osm2pgsql (`-e` option to create a tile expiry list) and by *render_expired*.

-Notice that the script invokes `http://osm.personalwerk.de/replicate-sequences/?"$1"T00:00:00Z` to download *state.txt* and *http://osm.personalwerk.de/replicate-sequences* redirects to *https://replicate-sequences.osm.mazdermind.de*, already mentioned before.
+Notice that the script invokes `http://osm.personalwerk.de/replicate-sequences/?"$1"T00:00:00Z` ([sources on GitHub](https://github.com/MaZderMind/replicate-sequences)) to download *state.txt* and *http://osm.personalwerk.de/replicate-sequences* redirects to *https://replicate-sequences.osm.mazdermind.de*, already mentioned before.

 Edit also *osmosis-db_replag* script and check `STATE=/var/lib/mod_tile/.osmosis/state.txt` by setting the actual path of *state.txt* (which should be *$WORKOSM_DIR/state.txt*).
 After creating *state.txt*, test *osmosis-db_replag* with `*osmosis-db_replag -h`.